Leadership Under Pressure

 This series is for:

-• Leaders who feel the weight of responsibility in ways their job description doesn't capture
+• Leaders who feel the weight of responsibility in ways their job description does not capture

-• People managers navigating team stress, burnout, and morale issues
+• People managers navigating team stress, burnout, and morale challenges

 • High performers who are quietly carrying more than anyone realizes